tc39/proposal-source-phase-imports/README.md

-This proposal, using the principle of equal capability, proposes a similar hint to be in the form of ECMAScript syntax that enables the module import syntax to provide extra attributes along with a given import as evaluator attributes with the primary use case in mind of permitting these module-type imports for Wasm.
+This proposal, using the principle of equal capability, proposes a similar hint to be in the form of ECMAScript syntax that enables the module import syntax to provide extra attributes along with a given import as evaluator attributes with the primary use case in mind of permitting these module type imports for Wasm.

 [Module Linking Proposal]: https://github.com/WebAssembly/module-linking/blob/master/proposals/module-linking/Explainer.md
 [wasm-esm]: https://github.com/WebAssembly/esm-integration/tree/master/proposals/esm-integration